 d) Model Selection: Choose a suitable Machine Learning model.
 Common choices for this task include Decision Trees, Random Forests, or Gradient Boosting.

-g) Model Optimisation: Enhance the model's performance by fine-tuning parameters or using ensemble techniques.
+g) Model Optimisation: Enhance the model's performance by fine-tuning parameters or using Ensemble techniques.

 h) Deployment: Implement the model into a real-world system to provide early warnings for potential forest fires.